-The new water-wise rules help us all to responsibly use an extremely limited resource.
+Water-wise rules help us all to responsibly use a limited resource.
 After all, we're a growing community in a semi-arid climate.
 And, we've learned that we can maintain vibrant, healthy landscapes in our community with responsible watering practices.

 We support using water wisely across our region, state and community.
 We're committed to working together to account for shrinking water supplies, climate variability and a booming population.